kcwilliamson/kcwilliamson/README.md

 ## 🧪 GitHub as My Laboratory

 This GitHub is my **experimentation space** - where I prototype ideas, build tools, and explore the intersection of UX, AI, and technical implementation.
-You'll find projects ranging from Cloudflare Workers to interactive learning platforms, each solving real problems I've encountered in my work.
+You'll find projects, prototypes, and ideas ranging from Cloudflare Workers to interactive learning platforms, each solving real problems I've encountered in my work.

 I believe in learning by building, and these repositories represent my commitment to continuous growth and hands-on technical exploration.